thorst/phpXfinityParser/README.md

 ###TODO
 * create simple login
  * logins can save a watchlist
- * daily summary emails
+ * daily summary emails of what will be expiring
 * sort by
- * date added
  * date expire
- * pay toggled off by default
 * Store date expired
-* Images
+* Option to store image blob
-* Load past week at a time
+* Ability to load another week

 ###Instructions